Transferring Credit to CCD

 CCD adheres to the following guidelines and policies for the evaluation of transfer credit:

 CCD will accept transfer credit from post-secondary institutions accredited by one of the seven regional accrediting associations.
-Credits earned at nationally accredited or unaccredited institutions may be considered for transfer, and will be evaluated on a course-by-course basis.
+Credits earned at nationally accredited or unaccredited institutions may be considered for transfer and will be evaluated on a course-by-course basis.

 - CCCS has established a common course numbering system and guaranteed transfer agreement (GT Pathways) among Colorado state colleges and universities.
 The GT Pathways agreement guarantees the transfer of certain general studies courses.
 Colleges and universities outside of Colorado are not considered part of the guaranteed transfer agreement or the common course numbering system.
 The common course numbering system and GT Pathways can be reviewed at www.CCCS.edu.

-- Only those courses that apply to the selected degree or certificate program will be transferred into CCD.
+- Only those courses that apply to the selected degree or certificate program will be transferred to CCD.
 Additional courses may be transferred in if they satisfy course prerequisites or if they are similar to required courses.

 - Courses must have a grade of C or better to be considered for transfer.